 Hood River Lavender Daze takes place on a spectacular lavender farm in Hood River, Oregon.
-The annual festival, which will be held this coming weekend, July 8 and 9, features live music, local artisans and craft vendors, activities for the kids, wine tasting, a ladybug release party, u-pick lavender, and lots more.
+The annual festival, which will be held July 21, 2018, features live music, local artisans and craft vendors, activities for the kids, wine tasting, a ladybug release party, u-pick lavender, and lots more.
 This year, a special speaker and Northwest lavender expert, Sarah Bader, will talk about Lavender cultivars, promote her new book and offer some lavender cultivars for sale.

 While you’re here, you can also explore the multitude of wineries that have popped up in the region in recent years, and have breakfast at the Riverside, which overlooks Columbia River.
 Whether you dine in the dining room, the patio or deck, you’ll enjoy panoramic views of the water and the gorge, along with delights like homemade cinnamon rolls, corned beef hash and omelets, blueberry-apple porridge and sinfully delicious stuffed French toast.